mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 1. Describe Props and State
 1. Compare Props and State
 1. Use Props and State
-1. Apply Profesional best practice with ESLint
+1. Apply Professional best practice with ESLint

 <!-- > -->